-The science behind turntables and the turntable needle is just wonderful!
-Vibrations created by the turntable needle running on the record passes through the stylus, is conserved and then converted into electric energy, which is pushed out as audio that we can hear via our speakers.
+The science behind turntables and the needle is just wonderful!
+Vibrations created by the turntable needle running on the record pass through the stylus, are conserved and then converted into electric energy, which is pushed out as audio that we can hear via our speakers.

 Let’s take an in-depth dive into phonographic cartridges, phono-cartridges, stylus, pickups or simply put “the turntable needle”.

 Without getting too technical, let us understand the basic workings of turntables and the needle.

 A turntable is a music device that uses ‘Vinyl Records’ as music media.
 The Record is placed on a spinning disc that is motorised and spins at a specific speed.
 Vinyl Records store information in the moulded grooves on their surface as seen below.